reza1mahb/celestia.org/src/pages/markdown-pages/learn/modular software-the differences of modular software.md

 icon: ""
 category: "Intermediate"
 subcategory: "Modular software"
-title: "The differences of modular software"
+title: "Modular software vs modular blockchains"
 description: "What is modular software and how is it different to modular blockchains?"
 ---